RahulKr-7/Generative-AI-Powered-Resume-Analyzer/README.md

 # Generative-AI-Powered-Resume-Analyzer

-Here's the documentation for your **Generative AI-Powered Resume Analyzer** in Markdown format.
-You can save it as a `README.md` file or convert it into a PDF as needed.
+Below is the documentation for **Generative AI-Powered Resume Analyzer**

 ---